danmarino1/data_science_practice/tech_interview_questions.md

 31. You have a jar with a single amoeba.
 What is the probability that there will eventually be no living amoeba?

-32. A fair coin is tossed n times.
-What is the probability that the first toss was heads given that there were k heads?
+32. A fair coin is tossed n times, so what is the probability that the first toss was heads given that there were k heads?

 33. You have Ni.i.d. draws of numbers following a normal distribution.
 What is the probability that k of those draws are larger than some value Y?